idaholab/Deep-Lynx/priv/wiki/home_liveview_and_tab_system.md

 An example of how we use message passing is when the `DatumWeb.OriginExplorerLive` requests that the `HomeLive`, or home screen, opens a new `DatumWeb.GraphExplorerLive` tab with data it sends to visualize.
 The `HomeLive` module receives this message and opens a new tab with the requested data.

 Tabs can't easily communicate with each other - unless they have the process ID of the tab they're hoping to respond to.
 It's easier then, to send a message from a tab to `HomeLive` with the tab's ID - and let `HomeLive` sort out what process ID matches that tab and then sending the requested message back down.
 It becomes a broker and we avoid any unforeseen side affects.
+We use the [Registry](https://hexdocs.pm/elixir/1.18.1/Registry.html#content) module to register all live tabs by their IDs.
+Then we can dispatch messages to those tabs by their ID's, without having to know their PIDs.
+This gets us around having to communicate a PID back up the chain - we only ever need to communicate downwards.

 ## Gotcha's